CPScript/CPScript/README.md

 <div align="left">

 # About me:
-Im a 16 year old Programmer... im mainly ethical and dont usualy use the things that i have made, Some thing i used to do was make games on Scratch.com HERE ----> https://scratch.mit.edu/users/Unreal-engine-5/ <----
+Im a 16 year old Programmer... im MAINLY ethical and dont usualy use the things that i have made for harm, Some thing i used to do was make games on Scratch.com HERE ----> https://scratch.mit.edu/users/Unreal-engine-5/ <----